nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     2. Prerequisite: There exists a batchmate with telegram handle `charlie`.<br>
        Test case: `find char`.<br>
-       Expected: The batchmate with telegram handle `charlie` appears in the student panel after executing the command.
+       Expected: The batchmate with telegram handle `charlie` appears in the _Students panel_ after executing the command.

     3. Prerequisite: There exists a batchmate with telegram handle `charlie` and a batchmate with name `Tom`.<br>
        Test case: `find char Tom`.<br>
-       Expected: The batchmate with telegram handle `charlie` and batchmate named `Tom` appear in the student panel after executing the command.
+       Expected: The batchmate with telegram handle `charlie` and batchmate named `Tom` appear in the _Students panel_ after executing the command.

     4. Other incorrect `find` commands to try: `find` (no keywords provided).<br>
        Expected: The status message will indicate that the command is invalid.